-- You are counted in the location you spend majority of your time.
+- You are counted in the location you spend the majority of your time.

-- Most households can start participating around mid-March 2020, when letters with instructions are scheduled to be sent to 95 percent of homes around the country.
+- Most households can start participating around mid-March 2020, when letters with instructions are scheduled to be sent to 95% of homes around the country.

 - Under current federal law, the Census Bureau cannot share census responses identifying individuals with the public or other federal agencies, including immigration authorities and other law enforcement, until 72 years after the information is collected.
 The Census Bureau, however, can release anonymized census information about specific demographic groups at a level as detailed as a neighborhood.

-The data that will be collected by the 2020 Census are critical for states, counties, and communities.
-They will shape political representation, funding of government programs, the flow of business and commerce, and the planning and delivery of services to local communities.
-As the examples below show, the Census has far-reaching effects, holding relevance to many facets of our everyday life in Minnesota.
+The data that will be collected by the 2020 Census is critical for states, counties, and communities.
+It will shape political representation, funding of government programs, the flow of business and commerce, and the planning and delivery of services to local communities.
+As the examples below show, the census has far-reaching effects, holding relevance to many facets of our everyday life in Minnesota.

 Census data determines the number of seats each state has in the U.S. House of Representatives, as well as the size of voting districts for state and local governments.